Hair Transplant Surgery, Cost and Procedure Guide

-Smoking in particular reduces the amount of blood that reaches your treatment area, causing your wounds to take longer to heal, and therefore increasing the risk of you developing an infection.
+Smoking, in particular, reduces the amount of blood that reaches your treatment area, causing your wounds to take longer to heal, therefore increasing the risk of you developing an infection.
 Stopping smoking and using nicotine products can help reduce this risk.
 Most surgeons recommend that you do not smoke, vape or use any nicotine products for a minimum of 6 weeks to 3 months before and after surgery.

 Hair Transplant Aftercare

 There are a number of different surgical methods that surgeons can use to perform a hair transplant.
 The recovery process can therefore differ depending on which of these methods your surgeon uses.
 In any case, however, it is incredibly important that you follow the specific instructions your surgeon gives you during your recovery.
 This will not only make sure that you recover safely but will also help you achieve better results.

 The recovery process differs from patient to patient, but this hair transplant timeline can give you a general idea of what to expect:

 How will I feel straight after surgery?

 The area where you have had treatment is likely to feel tight, sore and swollen for the first few days.
 It can be quite common to feel some pain after the procedure, but your surgeon will prescribe some painkillers to help keep you comfortable.